dcblack/sc-platform/cpu/ABOUT_CPUID_EXTN.md

 Some modules may require its presence in order to work properly.
 For example, the `Pic_module` uses this to identify interrupt targets.

-Note that once the Cpu
+Note that once the Cpu ...
+TBS

 Usage Example
 -------------